WOODLAND EXPLORERS

 We are very pleased to offer this exciting activity to all of our pupils from Year 1 to 6.
-Children will typically enjoy 3 blocks of 6 weekly sessions across the school year.
+Children will enjoy regular sessions across the school year.

 Additional sessions will be offered to our more vulnerable children as part of our wellbeing and mindfulness focus.